 MHM has curated a list of 2018’s best military history titles: the nominees for this year’s MHM book awards.
 Our selection includes some of the best-researched, most-insightful, and most-readable titles reviewed in the magazine over the last year.
 But we need your help to select the winners!
-Choose your favourite from the list of 12 books below, […]
+The shortlist of 12 books can be found below.
+Voting […]

 While admitting that Haig was no genius, revisionist historians have argued that by 1918, he was able to co-ordinate successfully all elements of military force – artillery, armour, airpower, and infantry – to achieve a decisive victory in the series of operations known collectively as ‘The Hundred Days’.
 Does this argument stand up to critique?
 Chris Bambery tests the case.